osxmidi/LinVst/README.md

 Wine Config

+Keyboard control input etc can be enabled for the standalone window LinVst version only, by unchecking the winecfg option "Allow the window manager to control the windows".

 Sometimes usernames and passwords might need to be copied and pasted into the window because manual entry might not work in all cases.

 Sometimes a windows vst needs a Wine dll override.